TJAdryan/jekyll_blog/_posts/2024-09-12-Sometimes-Selenium.md

 ---

 # Quick Intro: Web Automation with Selenium
 It took me a while before I was able to interact with the pop-up on the website I was trying to scrape.
-II know people swear by Playwright, but I feel like Selenium was just there for me when I needed it.
+I know people swear by Playwright, but I feel like Selenium was just there for me when I needed it.
 ## Why Selenium?
 It's invaluable for: